Hope Saddle Accommodation house

 Bill and Molly Moorhouse had three sons, two of whom reached adulthood and have only recently passed on.
 Molly kept the tearooms running well into the 1930’s.
 She had some support from a sister May who had married Harry Sims and lived over the back hill on a farm in Lamb Valley.
 Sadly Bill lapsed back into his love of the bottle and died in 1932, leaving Molly to bring up her sons and both run the farm and tearooms, a big ask.
 Fortunately Wink’s sons Noel (my father) and Stuart were of an age where they could travel up on the train or by motor cycle and do much of the donkey work on the farm like repairing fences, collecting wood, scrub cutting, mustering and shearing, but it was not a very satisfactory arrangement and after Molly remarried to Jock Rennie in the mid-late 1930’s it was prudent for them to shift off the farm to where Jock could get work.
 The tearooms closed at this point and the whole concept of catering for the public ceased.
 Modern transport had removed the primary objective of it being there in the first place, now vehicles stopped at Murchison for morning tea and lunch.

-In the 1990’s one of several changes in ownership took place and at that point Peter’s bungalow was bulldozed and a new road pushed through the last standing part of Robert Edgar’s cottage, then a few years later the main road was widened, the fence and gate were about where the back wall was but this may have been shifted back on the road widening.
+In the 1990’s one of several changes in ownership took place, and at that point Peter’s bungalow was bulldozed and a new road pushed through the last standing part of Robert Edgar’s cottage.
+A few years later the main road was widened.
+The fence and gate were about where the back wall was but this may have been shifted back on the road widening.

 Now, as stated at the outset, only the old plums and pear tree are left to attest to its existence.